Are you suffering from a dry, itchy or inflamed scalp?

 Human skin cells are continually manufactured and shed.
 Clothing often assists in the shedding.
 Hairy skin may retain these exfoliated cells which articulate to form scales.
 Pruritis (itchy scalp) may be severe in some cases of dandruff.
 Further information on Dandruff.

-If you would like further advice on any of the above scalp conditions please contact our practice helpline.
+If you would like further advice on any of the above dry and itchy scalp conditions please contact our practice helpline.
 You can speak with a trichologist direct or book an appointment to visit one of our practices.

 Advice Line 0207 404 0072